 Our green and natural burial section provides an option for those who wish to be interred with an emphasis on being environmentally friendly along with having a closer connection with nature.
 Everything associated with the Natural Burial section is natural and native to the area from our historic Stone Monument we got from the A.J.
 Snyder Cement Mines to the cedar signs we use which are preserved with natural raw linseed oil.
 This all works towards the environmental friendly goals of protecting workers health, avoiding contact and interaction with toxic embalming fluids, reducing carbon emissions, and conserving natural resources.
 Our natural burial section meets all legal and natural burial ethical/professional standards.
+Although we do follow the Green Burial Council Guidelines in most situations, we deviate from same based on our experience with our Natural Burial section.
 Plots are 5' X 10' in FIELD section and 10' X 10' in WOODS section.
+Graves are 3.5'-6' deep depending on the specific location and logistics of opening each specific grave.
 Section 15NBF denotes Natural Burial in FIELD section and Section 15NBW denotes Natural Burial in WOODS section.
 Our natural section will be mowed, but not as low as the conventional section of the cemetery.
-Single plots cost $550.00 and there is a reccomendation that a 12" X 24", 4" thick grave marker be put in.
+Single plots cost $800.00 and there is a recommendation that a 12" X 24", 4" thick grave marker be put in.
 A basic marker such as this with name and dates can be purchased for $250.00 from Holmes Memorials, LLC in Saugerties, NY.
 Their phone is 845-246-8480.There are other monument vendors who supply these type of markers.
-The actual burial then costs $575.00.
+The actual burial then costs $800.00.
 A funeral home must handle the body.
 Names of local funeral homes that will do these natural burials and sell green caskets are available on request.
 Family members may be present and have limited participation in the digging and filing in of the grave on request.
 The G.J.
 Moylan funeral home(845-658-3139) does handle natural burials and they are located only 2 miles from our cemetery.
 The rules we abide by are as follows:

 RULES & REGULATIONS FOR NATURAL BURIAL SECTION